aws/aws-cdk/docs/src/getting-started.rst

     .. group-tab:: Java

-        Compile your code using your IDE or use the following **mvn** command.
+        Compile your code using your IDE or via the command line via **mvn**:

         .. code-block:: sh